Publishers Clearing House warns public of scammers offering fake prizes

 Curious as to whether or not the prize was legitimate, Rita May, 67, of Richmond, said she called the number listed in the email.

-“He just described that I would get that money, plus a SUV Mercedes Benz, I guess in 2022,” she said.
+“He just described that I would get that money, plus an SUV Mercedes Benz, I guess in 2022,” she said.
 “He even wanted me to pick out the color of the Mercedes Benz.”

 May said she was excited at first.